svitlia4ok/ML_projects/README.md

 	•	fbprophet (Prophet): For building and training the Prophet model.
 	•	matplotlib and seaborn: For visualizing the data and model predictions.

-Instructions

-	1. Load the notebook and ensure all required libraries are installed.
-	2. Run each cell sequentially to reproduce the time series analysis and forecasting.
-	3. Evaluate the outputs and modify the model parameters as needed for different datasets.

 This notebook provides a comprehensive introduction to time series forecasting using ARIMA and Prophet, with clear steps for data preprocessing, model training, evaluation, and result visualization.